-It’s quite easy to redeem your cruise stock shareholder benefits.
-Simply go to the cruise line website and print out the form and complete it with the information required – your name, booking number, ship and sail date.
-You’ll also be asked to send in a prof of stock ownership, such as a brokerage statement.
+It’s quite simple to redeem your cruise stock shareholder benefits for your cruise vacation.
+You’ll need to go to the cruise line website and print out a shareholder benefit form and complete it with the information required – your name, booking number, ship and sail date.
+You’ll also be asked to send in a proof of stock ownership, such as a brokerage statement.

-If you’ve used a travel agent to book your cruise, you can ask her to send in the forms for you (and you can black out the specific investment information) and follow up.
+If you’ve used a travel agent to book your cruise, you can ask your agent to send in the forms for you.
+Make sure to black out your personal investment information.
+Otherwise you can

 You can here more about this on our YouTube channel at Life Well Cruised